 Conditional

 A conditional format allows you to format a cell according to its output data.
-The cell and text styles can depend on its data value, and you can even conditionally hide rows or entire sections.
+The cell and text styles can depend on the data value, and you can even conditionally hide rows or entire sections.
 This can be useful for highlighting certain values in a data set, such as outliers from a trend.

 To set or modify the format of a cell based on a conditional formula: